sybrew/the-seo-framework/readme.txt

 * 100% fewer advertisements.
 Let's keep it that way.

 = Completely pluggable =
 The SEO Framework also features pluggable functions.
-All functions are working and can be called within the WordPress Loop.
+All functions are active and can be called within the WordPress Loop.
+This allows other developers to extend the plugin wherever needed.
 We have also provided an API documentation located at [The SEO Framework API Docs](http://theseoframework.com/docs/api/).

 = Still not convinced?
 Let's dive deeper =

 **This plugin automatically generates:**

-* Description
+* Description, with anti-spam techniques
 * Title, with super-fast 'wrong themes' support (so no buffer rewriting!)
-* og:image
-* og:locale
-* og:type
-* og:title
-* og:description
-* og:url
-* og:site_name
+* Various Open Graph tags
+* Special Open Graph description, which organically integrates with the Facebook and Twitter snippets.
+* Extended Open Graph Images support, including image manipulation.
 * Canonical, with full WPMUdev Domain Mapping and HTTPS support
-* LD+Json, extended search support for Google Search and Chrome
+* LD+Json script that adds extended search support for Google Search and Chrome
-* LD+Json, Knowledge Graph (partially)
+* LD+Json script for Knowledge Graph (Personal/Business site relations, name and logo)
-* LD+Json, Breadcrumbs
+* LD+Json Breadcrumbs script
 * Publishing and editing dates
 * Link relationships, with full WPMUdev Domain Mapping and HTTPS support
 * Various Facebook and Twitter Meta tags
-* And a Sitemap
+* Sitemap

 **This plugin allows you to manually set these values for each post, page and taxonomy:**

 * Title
 * Description
-* Canonical
+* Canonical URL
 * Robots (nofollow, noindex, noarchive)
-* Redirect, with Multisite spam filter
+* Redirect, with MultiSite spam filter
 * Local on-site search settings

 **This plugin allows you to adjust various site settings:**

-* Title Separator
+* Title and Description Separators
 * Title Additions Location
 * Auto Description Output
 * Robots for Archives